koenc100/Project-AI-minor/README.md

 `conda install -c conda-forge imbalanced-learn`

 * nbimporter
-To install, run the following command in a notebook (code included in Combined_model.ipynb):
+Package for combining functions from other notebook, used in combined model (code/Combined_model.ipynb) To install, run the following command in notebook (included in data/Combined_model.ipynb):

 `pip install nbimporter`